Polaritonic Bloch's Theorem beyond the Long-Wavelength Approximation

 where $P_{\mathrm{vac}}$ denotes the probability that all oblique modes are unoccupied, and the product runs over all oblique wavevectors.
 However, once the single-photon approximation is relaxed, the multimode contribution acquires a spatial dependence, so that the long-wavelength picture no longer applies, and additional multimode terms will naturally arise.

-Interestingly, within the single photon approximation the expectation value $\bra{\Psi_{\mathrm{obl}}} \hat{\mathbf{A}}_{\mathrm{obl}} \ket{\Psi_{\mathrm{obl}}}$ results spatially uniform in the crystal plane because the phase of the photonic Bloch function exactly cancels the in-plane wave dependence of the vector potential $\hat{\mathbf{A}}_{\mathrm{obl}}$ (see section \ref{subsec1_met} in Methods \ref{sec:MET}).
-Thus, the oblique field mirrors a long-wavelength-like behavior even when the coupling involves an extended multimode cavity field and a periodic crystalline system.
-This result sheds light on why the long-wavelength approximation often remains qualitatively accurate in spatially extended architectures.
+Interestingly, within the single photon approximation $\bra{\Psi_{\mathrm{obl}}} \hat{\mathbf{A}}_{\mathrm{obl}} \ket{\Psi_{\mathrm{obl}}}$ results spatially uniform in the crystal plane because the phase of the photonic Bloch function exactly cancels the in-plane wave dependence of the vector potential $\hat{\mathbf{A}}_{\mathrm{obl}}$ (see Materials and Methods M1 \cite{methods}).
+Thus, the oblique field mirrors a long-wavelength-like behavior even when the coupling involves a multimode cavity field and a periodic system.
+This sheds light on why the long-wavelength approximation often remains qualitatively accurate in spatially extended architectures.
+Accordingly, within this approximation, our approach is qualitatively equivalent to that of Taylor et al. \cite{Taylor_2024,Taylor_2026}, yet retains the capability to capture spatially resolved multiphotonic field effects if more photonic states are considered.

-Besides, as a result of this cancellation only the $z$-component of the coupling term $\hat{\mathbf{p}} \cdot \hat{\mathbf{A}}$ survives.
+Besides, as a result of this phase cancellation only the $z$-component of the coupling term $\hat{\mathbf{p}} \cdot \hat{\mathbf{A}}$ survives.
 This indicates that, although the field contains both in-plane and out-of-plane components, the effective coupling to the electronic momentum is mediated only through its $z$-component.
 In other words, the oblique modes contribute dominantly through their in-plane wavevector components $(k_x,k_y)$, which collectively generate an effective field polarized along $z$.
-This behavior reveals a subtle decoupling between the characteristic cavity mode $k_z$ and the oblique modal continuum.
+This eveals a subtle decoupling between the characteristic cavity mode $k_z$ and the oblique modal continuum.
 Conversely, recovering the full multimode coupling—including in-plane components—requires a multiphoton description, where interference between distinct modes along $x$ and $y$ axis is preserved.

 Importantly, when the field is evaluated at the cavity center ($z = L_z/2$), corresponding to the long-wavelength limit along $z$, the contribution of the oblique multimode field vanishes completely if the single-photon approximation is also imposed because the latter contribution is proportional to $\cos(k_{z}z)$.
-Therefore, in this combined limit the multimode character of the cavity field is effectively hidden from the observable light-matter interaction.
+Therefore, in this combined limit the multimode character of the field is effectively hidden from the observable light-matter interaction.